-Liquidity and Going Concern
+Liquidity, Capital Resources and Going Concern Consideration

-As of March 31, 2022, the Company had approximately \$1.5 million in its operating bank account and working capital of approximately \$1.8 million.
+As of March 31, 2023, the Company had approximately \$568,000 in its operating bank account and working capital deficit of approximately \$08,000.

 The Company's liquidity through the consummation of the Initial Public Offering were satisfied through the payment of \$25,000 from the Sponsor to cover certain offering costs on behalf of the Company in exchange for the issuance of the Founder Shares (as defined below), the loan under the Note from the Sponsor of approximately \$149,000 (see Note 5) to the Company, and the net proceeds from the consummation of the Private Placement not held in the Trust Account.
 The Company fully repaid the Note on March 25, 2021.
 In addition, in order to finance transaction costs in connection with a Business Combination, the Company's officers, directors and Initial Shareholders may, but are not obligated to, provide the Company Working Capital Loans (see Note 5).
 To date, there were no amounts outstanding under any Working Capital Loans.